 Belated November-December 2019 Picks

 "Feel-Good Story" and "The Kidney Stays in the Picture".
 Episodes 3 and 6 of BoJack Horseman's season 6 part 1, along with the other part 1 episodes of the season, came to Netflix Philippines on October 26 of 2019.
-But just because Netflix uploads the episodes of a TV or Web TV series' entire season as a bundle on its day of launch on the service . . . doesn't mean that it means for you to consume those uploads in a marathon of viewing inside that very day or that very week of that series' release (TV series are ordinarily run within a month or more in their respective channels or OTT media service, and not without good reason; Hulu, for instance, would stagger the release of a new series season's episodes, one episode a week, instead of as a bundle, emulating TV channels' tradition).
-So, Netflix would understand if it would take one at least a week to finish the first eight 26-minute episodes of BH's season 6, four weeks at most. . . .
+But just because Netflix uploads the episodes of a TV or Web TV series' entire season as a bundle on its day of launch on the service . . . doesn't mean that it means for you to consume those uploads in a marathon of viewing inside that very day or that very week of that series' release (TV series are ordinarily run within a month or more in their respective channels or OTT media service, and not without good reason; Hulu, for its part, would stagger the release of a new series season's episodes, one episode a week, instead of as a bundle, emulating TV channels' tradition).
+So, Netflix would understand if it would take you at least a week to finish the first eight 26-minute episodes of BH's season 6, four weeks at most. . . .
 We, for one, got to watch episode 3 of BH season 6 only on November 2, the reason why you're seeing this entry in our November 2019 picks list instead of in our October one.
 Meanwhile, we were able to watch episode 6, that BH episode titled "The Kidney Stays in the Picture" that we're placing under this number as "Feel-Good Story"'s co-pick, in mid-November already. . . .
 Anyway, why are these episodes here?
-Well, let us say this: what a surprise those two turned out to be!
+Well, let us say this: for this series treatment of the meanness and ultimate aloneness of the people in America's entertainment industry (or in the entire United States), the industry that Donald Trump himself had been aspiring to be a permanent mean fixture of, as well as of the intermittent humanity (ridden with guilt) that these people would either end up displaying or struggling to produce, what a surprise those two episodes turned out to be!

 A surprise?―you ask.
-Uhmm, not really.
+Hmm, not really.
 Let us explain:

-Then came "The Kidney Stays in the Picture," the sixth episode written by Minhal Baig and directed by Helms, where the activist efforts of a striking group of entertainment-industry servants also end up being eaten by the cunning of talent agent Princess Carolyn who knows all too well everyone's price or weakness; it seems everyone is corruptible.
+Then came "The Kidney Stays in the Picture," the sixth episode written by Minhal Baig and directed by Helms, where the activist efforts of a striking group of entertainment-industry servants also end up being eaten by the cunning of talent agent Princess Carolyn (Amy Sedaris) who knows all too well everyone's price or weakness; it seems everyone is corruptible!
 A redeeming element here is Princess Carolyn's remembering her own experience with being exploited financially and sexually, nudging her to presently reverse her managerial pressure upon one of the strikers about to sign a waiver.
-This part of the episode is interspersed by a cruise into 1) the rehab center for alcoholics from where Bojack graduates, and which is soon exposed as being run by one who is an alcoholic himself (this sounds familiar), and 2) another side of Whitewhale Industries' president as a stockpiler of human organs (being "a rich old guy who wants to live forever").
+This part of the episode is interspersed by a cruise into 1) the rehab center for alcoholics from where Bojack graduates, and which is soon exposed as being run by one who is an alcoholic himself (this sounds familiar), and 2) another side of Whitewhale Industries' president (Jeremiah Whitewhale voiced by Stephen Root) as a stockpiler of human organs (being "a rich old guy who wants to live forever").

 Ah, already we're itching for season 6's second bundle (episodes 9-16), which should be with us come February 1, 2020.